Abdur-rahmaanJ/ppython/README.md

 strokeSize(thickness)
 ```

-used to define borders of shapes
+Used to define borders of shapes

 - noFill()